St. Patrick’s Day Parade

 - What is the route of the Parade and the best places to view it?
 The Parade Route begins at Third & Rock Streets in downtown Little Rock in front of Dugan’s Pub, travels east on Third Street, turning north on Sherman Street, then west on President Clinton Avenue through the River Market District.
 The Parade then crosses the Arkansas River via the Main Street Bridge, passing Cregeen’s Irish Pub and traveling through the Argenta Arts District, ending at Sixth & Main Streets in North Little Rock.
 The three best viewing and performance areas for the Parade are Third Street, the River Market District and the Argenta Arts District.

-- What groups are headlining the 2017 St. Patrick’s Day Parade?
-Parade headliners will be announced in early 2017.
+- What groups are headlining the 2018 St. Patrick’s Day Parade?
+To be announced in early 2018.

 - Will there be any entertainment after the parade?
 “Dancing at the Crossroads” will take place on the grandstand following the Parade.
 This event will feature musical performances by marching pipe & drum bands and traditional Irish dance performances by the McCafferty School of Irish Dance and the O’Donovan School of Irish Dance.

-- What organization will benefit from the 2017 St. Patrick’s Day Parade?
-To be announced at a later date
+- What organization will benefit from the 2018 St. Patrick’s Day Parade?
+To be announced in early 2018.

 - Which organization coordinates the Parade?
 The Parade is coordinated by the Irish Cultural Society of Arkansas (ICSA) as a fun, free family-oriented community service event for the residents of central Arkansas and is intended to celebrate cultural diversity in Arkansas.
 Founded in 1996, the Society, which is a 501(c)(3) not-for-profit organization, provides programs demonstrating aspects of the culture of Ireland for the education of Arkansans, many of whom have ancestors from one of the seven Celtic nations.